oernster/galactic-unicorn/README.md

 C) If you have pressed (B) it will show the stored time, otherwise it will default to hh:mm:ss::d and show that.

+D) Show clock.

 ...where hh = hours, mm = minutes, ss = seconds, d = tenths of a second.

 Commands available on the console...

-'A' through 'C' as above for the GU buttons.
+'A' through 'D' as above for the GU buttons.

 R) Reset timer to zero but do not start it.